 The best photography video games come in all shapes and sizes.
 Tutorial-style software, virtual photo safaris, frantic zombie games… even racing games where you physically drive a camera around your living room!

-This is a huge week for gaming, with both the Xbox Series X and the PlayStation 5 next-gen games consoles being launched – and many of the best photography video games can be played on them!
-However, there are many more that can be played on your computer, phone, Nintendo Switch or older games consoles from years past.
+While the new Xbox Series X and PlayStation 5 are setting the gaming world on fire, many of the best photography video games can actually be played on your computer, phone, Nintendo Switch or older games consoles from years past.

 You don't need to be a Poké-fan to enjoy this game (though it certainly helps!), as it pits you on a virtual safari on an island populated by Pokémon.
-Your task is to photograph and catalogue all the species – and Professor Oak will judge and reward your images based on composition, what your subject is doing, and the rarity of the species you've photographed.
+Your task is to photograph and catalogue all the species – and Professor Mirror will judge and reward your images based on composition, the behaviors your subject is exhibiting, and the rarity of the species you've photographed.

 2) Polaroid Pete / Gekibo: Gekisha Boy

 Originally a Japanese game, Gekibo: Gekisha Boy, released for the 8-bit PC Engine (Turbografx 16) console in 1992, the sequel was published in the United States as Polaroid Pete for the PlayStation 2 in 2002.
 A frantic side-scrolling action game, you control a paparazzi photographer as he avoids obstacles and photographs subjects and surroundings.

 Those inclined to pixel peep will no doubt take umbrage at the Polaroid licensing, since Pete clearly uses an SLR and rolls of film, and there are some rather "dated" stereotypes in there.
 However, it's still a silly and enjoyable slice of 2D fun.